it985/my-stars/README.md

 *   [jonan/ForkHub](https://github.com/jonan/ForkHub) - GitHub client for Android based on the abandoned official app

 *   [eth0izzle/shhgit](https://github.com/eth0izzle/shhgit) - Ah shhgit!
 Find secrets in your code.
-Secrets detection for your GitHub, GitLab and Bitbucket repositories: www.shhgit.com
+Secrets detection for your GitHub, GitLab and Bitbucket repositories.

 *   [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!